rameshkalluri/LLMOPS/LLMOps-Interview-QA-Complete.md

 Numerical **vectors that capture the meaning** of text; similar meanings map to **nearby vectors**.

+"Embeddings convert text into numbers so that computers can understand the meaning of the text."

 ---

 ### Why do we need embeddings?